niebert/imgmap/README.md

 Special thanks to [Adam Maschek](https://github.com/maschek) for sharing the code for Javascript ImageMap Editor on Github.
 See the original online editor at: http://www.maschek.hu/imagemap/imgmap

-The forked image map editor tailored for [Wikiversity](https://en.wikiversity.org/wiki/Risk_Literacy/Real_World_Labs/web-based_exploration).
+The forked image map editor was tailored for [Wikiversity](https://en.wikiversity.org/wiki/Risk_Literacy/Real_World_Labs/web-based_exploration).

 ## Note:
 The code repository was originally hosted at google code and migrated to github on March 30, 2015